The Triadic Functionality of Human Conscious Intelligence

 This opens the black-box of human behavior increasing the possibility of enhancing conscious behavior, by complementing the strategic intelligence and the logical type of thought, to increase the level of adaptiveness of individuals which increases efficacy, the level of value generation, and complementation in the environment.

-Efficacy can be defined as the capacity of producing results responsibly.
+Efficacy can be defined as the capacity to produce results responsibly.
 Since adaptive environments are continuously evolving and require a dynamic approach to deal with them, efficacy, in adaptive environments, requires having a strategy to ensure the production of results.

 The conscious intelligence of individuals defines their adaptive capacity, which is materialized by the strategies they use to influence the environment while being influenced by it.
 It applies to any field of human actions.